About occupational therapists

 Occupational therapists help people to:

-- take part in tasks at work, school or preschool
+- take part in activities at work, school and preschool or in the community

 Occupational therapists work with people who might have difficulties because of injury or illness, psychological or emotional problems, developmental delay, intellectual disability or physical disability.